For announcing and archiving the (mostly artistic) activities of Scott Fletcher.

 Delicate digital is the phrase I coined to describe my preferred approach to the integration of digital technology and techniques with more established, less responsive mediums.
 It comes from many years of experiential development and supported by my 'canvas corners' presentation and approach.
 Through it I outline the four major factors (and their many dependents) that should be considered when planning and producing any public digital artwork.

-My hope is that audiences experience a perhaps subversive or even counterintuitive application of technology and in doing so face questions on representation, control, truth and expectation; in turn promoting a wider questioning of their role in the public art realm.
+My hope is that audiences experience an unencumbered, subversive or even counterintuitive engagement with message and medium and in doing so face questions on representation, control, truth and expectation; in turn promoting a wider questioning of their role in the public art realm.